jeremyosborne/dnpk/README.md

 - [ ] Prisoners.
 - [ ] Boss battles.
 - [ ] Armies: Medals for surviving a battle (Warlords 2 I believe allowed up to 4 per troop), with a random chance for earning a medal per battle.
 Each medal provides a brawn +1.
 - [ ] Injuries for fighting in a battle.
-Winner may get to revive troops instead of losing everyone.
+Winner may get to revive troops instead of losing everyone. (injuries === `constitution` effects).
-- [ ] Terrain modifications beyond cities and towers, like traps and fires.
+- [ ] Terrain modifications beyond cities and towers, like traps, fires, fighting on different terrains (attacker in river, defender on shore; attacker on plains, defender on bridge).
 - [ ] Experience for an army-group, as well as individual armies.
 Need a way to keep this from being gamed, like maybe when a group gets renowned it can't disband and keep a bonus, adding new armies dilutes the bonus, etc.
 - [ ] In that very far future where there might be a modder, include how to import additional translations for modded data.
 - [ ] Experiment with [blessed](https://github.com/chjj/blessed) for terminal GUIs.